sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

     ![Refresh data](images/3d-refresh-data.png)

-5. Now that we retrieved the new list of items, we have to update our data variable.
+5. Now that you retrieved the new list of items, you have to update the data variable.

     Drag a **Set data variable** flow function onto the logic canvas and connect it to the top output of the **Get record collection**.